 Why people DON’T DRINK enough water?

-- It will make me go to the bathroom too frequently
+- fear of going to the porta-potty too frequently

-- Peeing causes lost time, especially waiting in line
+- porta potties cause lost time, especially waiting in line

 - I don’t feel thirsty